 There is one play area with toys and activities.
 We also have a multi sensory room which is bookable.

-There are two play specialists on the ward who will come and meet you during your stay.
+There is one play specialist on the ward who will come and meet you during your stay.

 We have TVs above all beds, which are free for children.
 These automatically switch off at 7pm.